+- A High PD culture allows/accepts power/wealth inequalities.

+- System hinders significant upward mobility.

+- Permits corruption.

-- A High PD culture allows/accepts power/wealth inequalities. - System hinders significant upward mobility. - $\ {\sf Permits} \ {\sf corruption}.$ - People in such a culture - Show less pride in work. - \bullet Feel disconnected from the benefits of their efforts. - As a result, their ethics are "external". - $\ensuremath{\text{\textbf{y}}}$ They will rigidly follow relevant codes of conduct; and - " Sacrifice others at the expense of organizational attitudes (whether ethical or not). - Believe corruption is an integral part of their society - A Low PD culture de-emphasizes power and wealth differences between citizens.
+- People in such a culture

+- Show less pride in work.

+- Feel disconnected from the benefits of their efforts.

+- As a result, their ethics are "external".

+- " Sacrifice others at the expense of organizational attitudes (whether ethical or not). - Believe corruption is an integral part of their society - A Low PD culture de-emphasizes power and wealth differences between citizens.

-Copyright © Richard S. Mark: Culture_Ethics Slide 7
+Copyright © Richard S. Mark Culture\Ethics Side 7

-Individualism (IDV)

-• A High IDV Culture

-- Less permissive of ethical violations/corruption;

-- More likely to openly question organizational ethical attitudes.

-• A wide of the society.

-- Is usually collectivist;

-- Encourages close ties between members of the society.

-• Reinforces extended families and collectives;

-• Shared Responsibility - everyone takes responsibility for group members.
+Individualism (IDV) A High IDV Culture - Less permissive of ethical violations/corruption; More likely to openly question organizational ethical attitudes.
+Is usually collectivist; Encourages close ties between members of the society.
+Reinforces extended families and collectives; Shared Responsibility everyone takes responsibility for group members.

-• Unethical behavior

-- is more tolerated.

-- Excused when the culture benefits.
+• Unethical behavior - is more tolerated.
+Excused when the culture benefits.
+Copyright © Richard S. Mark Culture\Ethics Slide 2